Badonix/dotfiles/README.md

 2\.
 You will need feh and picom installed

-The brave had some issues on kwallet, it was asking me on and on so I installed some weird things and the solution if I remember correctly was to set the password to blank for kwallet and also I need to install some authenticator agent and I installed the lxqt-policykit-agent (that should be running so I added it in i3 config)
+Brave had some issues on kwallet, it was asking me on and on so I installed some weird things and the solution if I remember correctly was to set the password to blank for kwallet and also I need to install some authenticator agent and I installed the lxqt-policykit-agent (that should be running so I added it in i3 config)

 That's the things I got stuck on, you will figure out everything by yourself from i3 config

+OOH and you need wallpaper in Pictures/wallpaper.png, if you want any other directory change it in config :)